 2. Is there a payment plan/schedule that needs to be followed?

 We will ask for a deposit, usually 10% of the total cost, to get your home on our schedule.
 After the In-Home Assessment is completed, you will receive email communication from the office with your proposal.
 The payment of that deposit and acceptance of the proposal will activate the next steps.

 Payment requests and updates will come by phone or via our Buildertrend project management system.
-The payment schedule usually goes something like this for a house leveling or typical foundation repair job:
+The payment schedule usually goes something like this for a typical foundation repair job: